This post was originally published here

 Whenever the database grows beyond expectations, the first thing to be checked is the standard database reports.
 This will ensure which table occupies more space.
 Then we can act on the purging policy and change it according to the business needs and data flow.

-If you have any questions, contact us at support@biztalk360.com.
+If you have any questions, contact us at [email protected].
 Also, feel free to leave your feedback in our forum.

 The post Data Purging in BizTalk Server and BizTalk360 appeared first on BizTalk360.